ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 // <p style="color: pink">Example Text</p>
 ```

 You can also control how the attribute is parsed from the HTML.
-Let’s say you want to store the color in an attribute called `data-color`, here’s how you would do that:
+Maybe you want to store the color in an attribute called `data-color` (and not just `color`), here’s how you would do that:

 ```js
 const CustomParagraph = Paragraph.extend({